zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 Harmon, Z., Idemaru, K., & Kapatsinski, V. (2017).
 The power of a unimodal distribution in cuereweighting: Unimodality vs. prediction error as signs of cue irrelevance.
 Poster presented at the 173^rd Meeting of the Acoustical Society of America.
 Boston, MA.

 Harmon, Z., & Kapatsinski, V. (2016).
-Temporal structure of repetition disfluencies in American English.Poster presented at the 5^th Joint Meeting of the Acoustic Society of America.
+Temporal structure of repetition disfluencies in American English.
+Poster presented at the 5^th Joint Meeting of the Acoustic Society of America.
 Honolulu, HI.

 Harmon, Z., & Kapatsinski, V. (2016).
 Accessibility differences during production drive semantic(over-)extension.
 Paper presented at BUCLD 41.
 Boston, MA.